l-aldarondo/School_District_Analysis/README.md

 <sub>Figure 1.2 Original district summary

-* How is the school summary affected?

-  * Something similar happened when we compared the data per school in Fig 1.3 and Fig 1.4, there were no big changes on the results on the school summary DataFrame.
-The overall passing score for Thomas High School only changed by 0.32%.
+  * Something similar happened when we compared the data in the school summary in Fig 1.3 and Fig 1.4.
+There were no big changes on the results on the school summary DataFrame.
+The overall passing score for Thomas High School only changed by 0.32%, again this could e because the "9th" grade population is a small portion of the whole district as we stated above.

 ![Challenge_Per_Schools_Summary](./Images/challenge_per_school_summary.png)